KushalM23/Scoard/readme.md

     ```

 2.  **Install Dependencies**
-    This project uses npm workspaces.
-You can install dependencies for both frontend and backend from the root:
+    This project uses pnpm workspaces.
+Install dependencies for both frontend and backend from the root:
     ```bash
-    npm install
+    pnpm install
     ```

 ### Running the Application